bigscience-workshop/bigscience/jz/envs/README.md

 ## Creating production conda env

+**Do not run any of the instructions in this section**.
+Please co-ordinate any changes to this environment on #bigscience-jz on slack since many users use it for their experiments.
+If you want to create your custom conda env, please read the following sections instead.

+If the production environment got broken, here is how it can be re-built.

-this should be done on a login instance, since we need the network
+This should be done on a login instance, since we need the network.

 ```
 export CONDA_ENVS_PATH=$six_ALL_CCFRWORK/conda